stackabletech/edc-operator/demo/README.md

 - Install the manifests
 - Run the Operator once to start the EDCs

+Along the way you will need to provide the information from the setup step.
+This will generate files, so you will not need to provide the information again when you start the demo again.
+To remove the generated files, call `make clean`.

-Then, your cluster contains all the software needed to actually make the API calls and do the exchange.
+Your cluster now contains all the software needed to actually make the API calls and do the exchange.

 Next you can run `make file-exchange` to do the actually exchange.
 That script will: